vorostamas/LidGroSyncer/README.md

 This software is unofficial and is not related in any way to Lidl or Grocy.
 It is using [lidl-plus](https://github.com/Andre0512/lidl-plus) requests and can stop working at anytime!

 # LidGroSyncer
-Easily integrate your Lidl receipts into Grocy
+Easily integrate your Lidl receipts into [Grocy](https://github.com/grocy/grocy)

 This script will:
 - Run through all your receipts and process the starred ones
 - Check each item's barcode in Grocy:
     - If the product exists in Grocy it will purchase the given quantity of the product
     - If the product doesn't exist it will create the product in Grocy and add the barcode for it.
+- Run periodically, the interval can be set in the settings.

 ## Usage
 1. Install requirements: